Stronger, healthier communities

 We are opening Greggs Outlet shops in areas around the UK where we know social deprivation is high.

-These shops offer day-old food products at a big price reduction, meaning that families on a tight budget can pick up a bargain.
-We added five new shops in 2023, taking the total to 35.
+These shops offer surplus food products at a big price reduction, meaning that families on a tight budget can pick up a bargain.
+We added three new shops in 2024, taking the total to 38.
 So far, these are largely in the North and West of Britain, stretching from Bristol and London to Glasgow.

 Pledge 3

-By 2025, we will have 50 Greggs Outlet shops providing affordable food in areas of social deprivation, with a share of profits given to local community organisations.
+By the end of 2025, we will have 50 Greggs Outlet shops providing affordable food in areas of social deprivation, with a share of profits given to local community organisations.

 We want to avoid food waste